launchdarkly/dotnet-logging/README.md

 Public Key Token: d9182e4b0afd33e7
 ```

-Building the code locally in the default Debug configuration does not sign the assembly and does not require a key file.

 ## About LaunchDarkly

 * LaunchDarkly is a continuous delivery platform that provides feature flags as a service and allows developers to iterate quickly and safely.
 We allow you to easily flag your features and manage them from the LaunchDarkly dashboard.
 With LaunchDarkly, you can: